YugaByte/cassandra-csharp-driver/README.md

 ## Compatibility

-- Apache Cassandra versions 2.0 and above.
-- DataStax Enterprise versions 4.5 and above.
+- YugaByte DB versions 1.1 and above.
 - .NET Framework versions 4.5 and above and .NET Core versions 1.0 and above.

-Note: DataStax products do not support big-endian systems.
+Note: This driver does not support big-endian systems.

 ## Feedback Requested

-**Help us focus our efforts!** Provide your input on the [Platform and Runtime Survey][survey] (we kept it short).
+Please provide the feedback by opening a github issue.

 ## Building and running the tests